coding-destini/Bookmark_Manager/README.md

 5. The extension should now be installed and accessible from the Chrome toolbar.

-6.You can download the zip direct from here : https://drive.google.com/file/d/1Te8N5v2Qemfaj6mfespAwdpHKBOR-73s/view?usp=sharing
+6.You can download the extension zip direct from here : https://drive.google.com/file/d/1XXPz1qvmUgZguHP7A5UqwAMquIjQm59j/view?usp=sharing

 ## Screenshots